 What documentation is available?

 At the time that each tranche of PIBS was issued, a document called an Offering Circular ("OC”) was produced; each OC contained all of the contractual terms of the PIBS along with certain financial and background information.
 Each OC contained information which was up to date at the time of its issue; financial data contained within the Annual Report and Accounts ("AR&A") and the Half Yearly Financial Information ("HYFI") provides more up to date financial information than that contained within the Offering Circular and accordingly the AR&A and HYFI should also be considered alongside the Offering Circular information in order to obtain the Society's most up to date financial position.
 Upon their issue, the Society was not directly involved in the marketing of the shares.
-Copies of the Offering Circulars are available by contacting the Society's Finance Director on 0161 923 8000; copies of the AR&A and HYFI may be downloaded from the Financial Information page.
+Copies of the Offering Circulars are provided below or are available by contacting the Society's Finance Director on 0161 923 8000; copies of the AR&A and HYFI may be downloaded from the Financial Information page.

 Who do I contact with Registrar issues?